top of page

 The military provides a wealth of experience that can be helpful when transitioning into the civilian world.

-The American Council on Education (ACE) is a nonprofit organization that evaluates educational experiences for college credit recommendations.
 Their transcript can be a helpful tool for understanding how your military experience may transfer to civilian life.

 bottom of page